forta-network/docs/docs/contributing.md

 ## Share useful libraries

 Have you written an awesome library to help you develop agents?
 Sharing such tools and libraries helps the community also improve their agents.
 If you have identified a common pattern when writing your agents, you could share a set of templates that others can use to speed up their agent development process.
+Check out the [useful libaries](useful-libraries.md) page to see what is currently recommended.

 ## Run a scan node (coming soon)